sushilduseja/progressive-profile/README.md

 ## Acknowledgements

 A big thank you to @adrianhajdin for providing the foundation for this project.
-Your hard work made creating my own version a breeze.
+Adrian, your hard work made creating my own version a breeze.
 Keep up the great work! https://github.com/adrianhajdin